Sharks (rugby union): The Sharks Region

 The Sharks catchment covers the province of KwaZulu-Natal.
 The two main cities from which most of its players are drawn are Durban and Pietermaritzburg.

-The Sharks both historically and recently attract a lot of Eastern Cape talent.
+Historically and recently many Eastern Cape talent prefer to play for The Sharks.
 Having previously been the Coastal Sharks, while more recently establishing a strategic relationship with the Border Bulldogs.
 As well as a strategic partnership with the Pumas.